NorthWest Highlands

 DAY 7: Day trip to the Isle of Skye and the Black Cuillin

 After breakfast this morning, you’ll visit the famous Isle of Skye.
-This iconic destination in the Scottish Highlands is the very definition of natural beauty and rugged landscape with its towering cliffs, stunning coastlines, and beautiful lochs.
+This iconic destination in the Scottish Highlands is the very definition of natural beauty and rugged landscape, with its towering cliffs, stunning coastlines, and beautiful lochs.

 Later in the day, you’ll return to Plockton, where you’ll have the evening to enjoy a delightful meal on your own and relish the tranquil ambiance of this incredible coastal village.